• Skip to primary navigation

 Course InformationBooking

-Acceptance and Commitment Therapy for people working with adults who stammer: Affirming practice
+Acceptance and Commitment Therapy (ACT) for people working with adults with communication differences: Affirming practice

 AboutPricingPresenterTopicsSuitabilityBooking information